bigmark222/Deep-Poo/docs/training.md

 - Seeds: if `--seed` is omitted, a default seed (42) is used and logged for repeatability.
 - `--demo-checkpoint <path>`: optional model checkpoint to load at startup (model only; skips optimizer/scheduler).
 Use to run with a bundled/demo weight file if available.
 - `--metrics-out <path>`: optional JSONL output; if set, appends per-epoch val metrics (IoU/PR/mAP, tp/fp/fn) with seed and thresholds.
+- `--demo-checkpoint <path>`: optional model checkpoint to load at startup (model only; skips optimizer/scheduler).
+Use this to try a bundled/demo weight if provided.

 Sample run (CPU backend):
 ```bash